 We need exceptional, diverse, and mission-aligned teachers to join our team to help prepare our students for a fulfilled life.
 Join us!

 By design, our schools are small communities where every student is known.
-Our schools are intentionally heterogeneous and reflect the diverse demographics of the communities they are a part of.
+They are intentionally heterogeneous and reflect the diversity of the communities in which we operate.
 As a teacher, this will require being culturally responsive and creating equitable learning pathways for all students.